ibm-cloud-docs/hpc-ibm-spectrumlsf/enable-dedicated-host.md

 ## Benefits
 {: #benefits-dedicated-hosts}

-Following are the benefits of dedicated host:
+Following are the benefits of a dedicated host:

 * Consistent and High Performance – Ideal for long-running workloads with demanding performance needs.